Set Theory in the Foundation of Math; Internal Classes and External Sets: Introductory remarks: the problem.

-And as all axiom systems have countable models, cardinalities feel like artifacts, designed to hide self-referential aspects.
-Many papers in Logic (e.g., \cite{hf,rh,rm}) aimed at isolating math segments where more ingenious proofs can replace the use of Power Set Axiom and its uncountable sets.
-But this breaks the unity of math: a very unfortunate effect.
-And complicating proofs is unattractive,~too.
+And as all sound axiom systems have countable models, cardinalities feel like artifacts, designed to hide self-referential aspects.
+Many papers in Logic (e.g., \cite{hf,rh,rm}) aimed at isolating math segments where more ingenious proofs can replace the use of the Power Set Axiom and its uncountable sets.
+But this breaks the unity of math: a problem.
+And complicating proofs is unattractive, too.\\ Reals can be as tricky as any larger sets.
+The issue is in self-referentials, not in sizes.

-Expanding Set Theory with fancier formula types, axioms, etc. has no natural end.
-Benefits are little, and eventual consistency loss inevitable.
-Let us try to drop any such excesses.

-\p {Some Formalities.} In effect, I split math objects into a hierarchy of ranks, each quantifier \mbox{binding} only classes below one rank.
-Rank ${\le}k$ classes $F^k_p$ are specified by a hereditarily countable (``proper" set) parameter $p$ via the universal $\Sigma^1_k$ formula $F^k_p(q)$.
-In $p$, a v.Neumann ordinal $o(p)$ is included. $F^k_p(q)$ defines membership $F^k_q{\in}F^k_p$ conditioned on $o(q){<}o(p)$.
-Membership is also extended by \mbox{extensionality:} $F^{k'}_{q'}{\in}F^k_p$ if $F^{k'}_{q'}{=}F^k_q$, i.e. if membership relation graphs \fbox {${\in}(F)$} of transitive closures of these $F$ have a formula-defined isomorphism.
-Typical math concepts have straightforward translations.
-E.g., ``$x$ is in open $P\subset\R$" can be a shorthand for ``$F^k_p(x)$, where $p$ specifies $P\edf F^k_p$ as the set of its rational intervals\q.
-(Or $P$ can be Borel, or whatever type clear from the context.)
+{\bf Some terminology and notation.} I generally refer to collections as \trm {spaces} or \trm {classes},\\ only informally calling them sets.
+Formal use of the term \trm {sets} will be restricted to the domain of quantifiable variables.
+I also use metavariables for classes, but do not apply quantifiers to them, except for the implicit universal quantifier on all free variables in an expression.

+For brevity, I often refer to hereditarily finite sets as integers, and to hereditarily countable ones as reals or sequences.
+Only such "integers" and some "reals" I formally call sets.

+I describe classes $\ov{T_p}$ by including them in transitive collections indexed by "real" parameters $p$, and specified by membership formula $T_p(q)$ meaning $\ov{T_q}\in\ov{T_p}$.